 This trio of churches represent milestones in the religious history of Great Britain before the Reformation.

 Approximate Travel Time from London: 1 hr 15 min by car | 55 min by train | 1 hr 35 min by bus –>For complete travel information click here.

 Inscribed to World Heritage List: 1997

-At the top of the hill you’ll find the Old Royal Observatory, where scientists such as John Flamsteed and Sir Isaac Newton worked, the Time Ball, Meridian Courtyard (where you can stand in two hemispheres at once), and an awesome view of London.
-At the bottom of the hill you can visit the first true Renaissance building in Britain- the Queen’s House.
+At the top of the hill, you’ll find the Old Royal Observatory, where scientists such as John Flamsteed and Sir Isaac Newton worked, the Time Ball, Meridian Courtyard (where you can stand in two hemispheres at once), and an awesome view of London.
+At the bottom of the hill, you can visit the first true Renaissance building in Britain- the Queen’s House.
 It was inspired by Italian style and features the stunning Tulip Staircase.
 You can see the “Sistine Chapel of the UK” in the Painted Hall at the Royal Naval College.
-You can also visit the world’s largest maritime museum with thousands of artifacts, maps, and all things nautical at the National Maritime Museum.
+You can also visit the world’s largest maritime museum with thousands of artefacts, maps, and all things nautical at the National Maritime Museum.

 There is easily a day’s worth of sights to see at Maritime Greenwich… maybe bring a picnic for the park?

 Approximate Travel Time from London: Getting there is half the fun!
-In addition to Docklands Light Railway and double decker bus, you can also start your Maritime adventure and arrive by boat with the Thames Clipper or a sight-seeing cruise.
+In addition to Docklands Light Railway and double-decker bus, you can also start your Maritime adventure and arrive by boat with the Thames Clipper or a sight-seeing cruise.
 All of these options are within 30 minutes of central London.

 Inscribed to World Heritage List: 2003

 Since their creation in 1759, the Royal Botanic Gardens of Kew have made significant contributions to the study of plant diversity and economic botany.
 The first garden was for medicinal plants, but their collections have grown exceptionally rich and diverse to promote teaching and conservation.